ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 For a molecular system, the DOS looks exactly the same to the eigenenergy spectrum and is discrete (with a constant hight of one), since we only have one set of molecular states.
 However, for periodic systems, each k-point has a set of eigenenergies and the DOS should become continuous.
+For example, here are two DOS plots of a water molecule (isolated system) and carbon diamond (periodic system):

 <figure markdown="span">
   ![DOS_m_c](./assets/dos_mol_crystal.svg) </figure>